 The percussion method of ignition replaced the the flintlock method which was in use at that time, and although you may not know what it is, this invention is the predecessor of the modern-day bullet.

 'Macadamisation' (aka Tarmac) - John McAdam (1756 - 1836)

 Born in Ayr.
 John McAdam was a surveyor and heavily involved in road building and management.
-He developed the 'macadamisation' process which led to the invention of today's tarmac (aka asphalt in the USA).
+He developed the 'macadamisation' process which led to the invention of today's tarmac.
+In the UK it was also called tarmacadam and is known as asphalt in the USA.

 The first 'tarmac' road was laid in Paris in 1854.

 The MacKintosh (aka raincoat) - Charles Mackintosh (1766 - 1843)